 Yet sometimes life throws us a gift in disguise – a situation that defies improvement and cannot be fixed.

-I know that at one point all I wanted to do was to help find the solution for Jonathan’s plight.
+The last two years of Jonathan’s life were defined by a slow, steady decline in his health.
+I know that at one point all I wanted to do was to help find the “solution” for Jonathan’s plight.

 We tried to find the “best” housing, health care and practitioners.
 These efforts proved to be somewhat helpful.
 But as time passed it was apparent that my intense effort to “improve” things brought me great frustration and emotional discomfort and mattered very little to Jonathan.